-On a spring 2016 edition of Parts Unknown, which also airs on CNN, Bourdain featured even more of the city's top, yet underrated eateries.
-Plus, throughout his media career, he's given the Windy City plenty of love, so we've highlighted some of the very best, from high-end to down-scaled dining destinations.
+On a spring 2016 edition of Parts Unknown, which also aired on CNN, Bourdain featured even more of the city's top, yet underrated eateries.
+Plus, throughout his media career, he had given the Windy City plenty of love, so we've highlighted some of the very best, from high-end to down-scaled dining destinations.

 Chef/owner Paul Kahan made this West Loop pioneer a Chicago culinary fixture with his ever-changing menu and austere, yet serene dining room.
 Blackbird was also the first in Kahan's culinary empire, which also includes next-door avec, plus Big Star, Nico, Publican and The Violet Hour.
 It may be the oldest in the group, but it continues to be extremely popular with locals and visitors.
 619 W. Randolph St., 312-715-0708

 Curiosity more than anything made Bourdain stop over at this deservedly hyped up pastry shop in River North where customers patiently wait in line for up to an hour for doughnuts.
 Doughnut Vault is adjacent to contemporary American eatery Gilt Bar, and its biggest draw are the artisan treats that change daily and helped kick off the doughnut crazy in Chicago.
 Popular choices include Old Fashioned, apple fritters and pistachio.
 There's also a Doughnut Vault-branded food truck that visits popular venues and events throughout the city.
 401 N. Franklin St.